Plan your Visit to Leonardo da Vinci’s The Last Supper

-The Last Supper by Leonardo da Vinci is arguably the second most famous painting in the world after that other da Vinci masterpiece, the Mona Lisa.
+The Last Supper by Leonardo da Vinci is arguably the second most famous painting in the world after the other da Vinci masterpiece, the Mona Lisa.
 The superstar 15th-century mural is probably the most duplicated painting on the planet.
-It shows up on posters, placemats, calendars, coffee cups, mouse pads and any other flat surface humanity can print a picture on.
+It shows up on posters, placemats, calendars, mouse pads and any other flat surface humanity can print a picture on.
 It’s everywhere, and it has become one of Milan’s most famous attractions.
-For that reason, Last Supper tickets are in high demand.
+For that reason, The Last Supper tickets are in high demand.
 Unfortunately, many visitors never get to see this artwork.

 Order Your Last Supper Tickets Far in Advance

 When we visited Vivaticket’s official booking site (see navigation tips just below), we discovered the first available Last Supper tickets were 12 days later, the very last day of our visit to Milan.
 Yikes, that was close!
 During peak travel times, spots to see The Last Supper can be booked out months in advance.
-If you can’t get tickets through the official site, consider taking a tour through a company which has pre-booked tickets for its tours.
-Check out Viator’s ‘The Last Supper’ tours, which come in many combinations.
+If you can’t get Last Supper tickets through Vivaticket, the official site, consider taking a tour through a company which has pre-booked tickets for its tours.
+Check out Viator’s Last Supper tours, which come in many combinations.
 Below are just a few.
 You can click on the thumbnail photos to find out more about the various The Last Supper tours and the current prices.

 How to Buy Last Supper Tickets through the Official Booking Site

 1. Go to the official Last Supper booking page by clicking on this link to Vivaticket.
 It takes you to the "Cenacolo Vinciano" page, which is Italian for The Last Supper.
 If the page is not in English, switch the language in the upper right corner.

-What to Expect from Your Visit
+What to Expect from Your Visit to The Last Supper

 After 13 of our 15 allotted minutes with the painting, we turned around to discover that there was another painting on the opposite wall, Crucifixion by Giovanni Donato da Montorfano.
 As you can see in the photo above, a single man - a clear rebel - defied convention and stood alone admiring the magnificent fresco.
 In contrast to The Last Supper, the massive work was well preserved and full of detail and color.
 Somehow, it had never occurred to us that there was a second painting in the refectory.
 Poor da Montorfano, da Vinci stole all his glory.